-The following remarks were delivered at the monument on April 9, 2015, on the occasion of the 150th anniversary of the surrender of the Confederacy, led by General Robert E. Lee, to General Ulysses S. Grant, Commanding General of United States forces, in 1865.
+The following remarks were delivered by Supervisor Peter Cipkowski at the monument on April 9, 2015, on the occasion of the 150th anniversary of the surrender of the Confederacy, led by General Robert E. Lee, to General Ulysses S. Grant, Commanding General of United States forces, in 1865.
+The remarks were repeated at the centennial celebration of the monument on Memorial Day 2016.

 We don’t know why Hillsdale was the only town to erect a grand memorial to the Union, but here it is.
 And we’re grateful for it.
 50 years after the war, while the Lincoln Memorial was under construction, local Civil War veterans worked to line up the funds for the creation of this historic “Soldiers and Sailors Flag Bearer” bronze statue.
 It was dedicated to those who fought for the Union in the Civil War of 1861-1865.